 - Malfunction of the winding or contact connection of the starter relay (738.3747-20).

-- Installation of a starter with a warp
+- Installing a starter with skew

 Install the starter correctly

-Replace flywheel ring or drive gear
+Replace the flywheel ring or the drive toothed wheel